hyra-io/Docs/guides/sessions/create-add-session.md

 sidebar_position: 3
 ---

-# How to claim a session?
+# How to claim a session
 For Middle Ranks to High Ranks that want to book a session, this is the article that you need!
 In this article, we'll be talking about on how to create a session and how to join.

 ## Creating a Server